 Klisanin, D. (2016).
 Pure as Snow: The character strengths and virtues of a hero.
 In Langley, T. (Ed.)
-Game of Thrones Psychology: The Mind is Dark and Full of Terrors.
+Game of Thrones Psychology.
 New York: Sterling.

 Klisanin, D. (2015).
 What would you do?
 Finding meaning in tragic circumstances: A bite-sized intro to existential psychology.
 In Langley, T. (Ed.)
 The Walking Dead Psychology.
 New York: Sterling.